 At the FOSDEM developer event, Jean-Baptiste Kempf shared additional details regarding the fourth major update for the VLC media player, which will be version 4.0.
-The new update under the hood will have some changes, it will include support for 3D and VR, and also will bring media library to other platforms that are already included in VLC for Android.
+The new update under the hood will have some changes; it will include support for 3D and VR and bring the media library to other platforms already included in VLC for Android.

-VLC has so far been showing a bit like something that was designed for Windows 95, VLC developers have shared a few mockups showing what it looks like so far.
+VLC has been showing a bit like something designed for Windows 95; VLC developers have shared a few mockups showing what it looks like.
 The new user interface is still a work in progress.

 Watch immersive and interactive scenes on Oculus Go.
 Grab the deal now.

 Since some of these operating systems have introduced redesigned elements to the UI, certain users might have felt that the VLC UI was out of place.
 Perhaps the most notable change for most users is the UI, which is finally seeing significant changes on some platforms, including Windows 10, KDE Plasma 5, and others.
-The new UI features tout its icons and buttons, as well as some transparency elements to make the app feel more modern.
+The new UI features tout its icons and buttons and some transparency elements to make the app feel more modern.

 Other significant changes include the end of support for older platforms across the board with VLC 4.0.
 On Windows, both XP and Vista will be left out going forward, while Mac users will need to be on macOS 10.11, up from the previous requirement, which was VLC 10.7.